uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 #### Details

 - This will just be an interface to AWS Cognito.
-- NOTE: Every other action will take a session token to identify the
+- NOTE: Every other action (except registration) will take a session token to identify the user.
-  user:
-    - Each parent will be able to view their children.
-    - Each clinician will be able to view children they work with.

 ### Send samples (POST) (`/samples`)